 The Technical Guidelines were developed by the World Wide Web Consortium as a set of international web accessibility standards, and are now used as standard by which the U.S. Department of Justice and the courts determine accessibility.
 The Policy also provides for an exception mechanism (see Article IV) if compliance with the Policy would fundamentally alter the nature of a University program, service, or activity or would impose an undue burden.

 Some content, by its very nature, may not be able to be made accessible.
-In such cases, an individual/unit should contact the University's ADA Coordinator in the Office for Inclusion and Intercultural Initiatives to request an exception to the Policy.
+In such cases, an individual/unit should contact the University's ADA Coordinator in the Office of Institutional Equity to request an exception to the Policy.
 If an exception is granted, the information provided must be made available to individuals with a disability in an equally effective manner.
 The Technical Guidelines provide suggestions for how to provide accessible descriptive content by which a person using accommodating technologies could understand what the inaccessible content is about.
 Note that using more established or more widely used technologies may be equally effective for all students, and allow for full accessibility.

 Does the Policy prohibit links to external Web pages which do not meet the standards of the University's Web Accessibility Policy?